 When the JFA started the J League they had a time frame of around 5 years to introduce a second division which allowed time for J1 teams to establish themselves and prospective teams to build themselves towards professional football.
 There was no relegation for the J2 teams and to get promoted you had to meet criteria previously set out.
 Everyone knew where they stood and promotion and relegation wasn’t a foregone conclusion.
 Over the course of the professional era there have been changes and additions to the leagues and clubs as well as the make up of the promotion and relegation system.

 Long story short, seven years later there were eleven teams plus a J League select team of U23 players from J1 & J2 clubs in a newly-formed J3.
-Next season there will be thirteen teams and no J League select.
-There is no plans for relegation back to the JFL presumably to allow for expansion within J3 first.
+Next season there will be thirteen teams minus the J League select.
+There are no plans for relegation back to the JFL presumably to allow for expansion within J3 first.
 Also clubs are only eligible for promotion to J2 if they meet the criteria and have the subsequent eligibility licence on top of finishing in the top two of the league.

 Every step up the ladder requires a step up in the criteria and no one is given exceptions.
 This helps to ensure clubs are responsible for their own infrastructure and growth without being burdens on the league or football association.
-It also protects them from ambition outweighing their ability.
+It also protects them from ambition outweighing their ability or viability.